antoniojesusnc/game-off-2016/README.md

 The Spy has to infiltrate into different buildings, hack some info, and escape, all without being detected.
 He has to avoid enemies and cams.

 # Controls
-Move your character with AWSD
-HackPC Using The Space Bar
+Move your character with AWSD, to Hack PC use The Space Bar

 # How to Build
 Just Open the project with Unity and click in File, build